rajvipulraj401/WebDevFullNotes/js100/Readme.md

 ---

 1. **What is an Algorithm or Task?**
-   - **Answer:** When we achieve something by following a series of steps, we call it a task or algorithm.
+    **Answer:** When we achieve something by following a series of steps, we call it a task or algorithm.

 2. **What is an IDE?**
-   - **Answer:** IDE stands for Integrated Development Environment.
+    **Answer:** IDE stands for Integrated Development Environment.
 It's a place where we can write and develop code.
 It's called "integrated" because it can handle multiple programming languages in one environment.

 2.1 **What are Keywords ?**

 Keywords in programming are reserved words that have special meanings in the language and cannot be used as identifiers. ex for, break , while , var etc

 3. **What is a Compiler?**
-   - **Answer:** A compiler is a tool that translates the code we write in a high-level or low-level language into machine code, which the computer can understand and execute.
+    **Answer:** - A compiler is a tool that translates the code we write in a high-level or low-level language into machine code, which the computer can understand and execute.
    - **For Example:**
      - **JavaScript** is a high-level language.
      - **Examples of JavaScript Compilers:**